Aston University has been ranked 15th in a list of the UK’s best apprenticeship training providers (Rate My Apprenticeship 2019)

 Apprentices studying the programme at Aston will benefit from a close partnership with industry leaders as well as expert teaching staff who have held professional engineering positions.

-The apprenticeship is taught at undergraduate level (Levels 4-6) over five years, covering the essentials of professional engineering including mathematics and science while specialising in process or plant engineering.
+The apprenticeship is taught at undergraduate level (Levels 4-6) over four years, but can be extended to five, covering the essentials of professional engineering including mathematics and science while specialising in process or plant engineering.

 - Stage one

-The first stage of the apprenticeship is taught at Level 4 over 16 months and includes:
+The first stage of the apprenticeship is taught at Level 4 and includes:

 - Stage two

-The second stage is taught at Level 5 over 16 months and includes:
+The second stage is taught at Level 5 and includes:

 - Stage three

-The final stage of the degree apprenticeship is taught at Level 6 over 24 months and includes:
+- The final stage of the degree apprenticeship is taught at Level 6 and includes:

 You will also select three elective modules from the following: